Tsoltim Ngima Shakabpa: Biography

 He continues to write poetry and in 2002 published his first book in Catalan, Records d'un Tibetà at Pagès Editors (University of Lleida), a Spanish publishing house, then in English in 2003.
 In April 2002, he received the chief editor award for his achievements in poetry from the International Library of Poetry.
 While adopting a healthy attitude towards life, he continues to fight for the independence of Tibet, questioning the Tibetan autonomy requested by the Tibetan government in exile in China, which can not offer freedom as great as that enjoyed by the Tibetan refugees in the world today.

 In 2007, he gets a prize of Saint Joseph's College in Darjeeling.

 In 2011, he is among the Tibetan poets who participate to 100 Thousand Poets for Change.

-He has a son, Wangchuk D. Shakabpa, and a daughter, Pema Yudon Shakabpa, and lives with his wife in California.
+He has a son, Wangchuk D. Shakabpa, and a daughter, Pema Yudon Shakabpa, and lives with his wife, Margaret Hennessy Shakabpa, in California.